danielo515/danielo515.github.io/astro/src/pages/cv/cv.md

 ### June 2016 – Jan 2019 – Case on it

+**Tech Stack**: NodeJS, MongoDB, Docker

 On Case we use stunning cutting edge technologies as MongoDB and NodeJS to deliver the best services to our customers.
-We are always open to innovation and we are not afraid of doing things that no one did before, for example, we started using MongoDB even before it reached it's version 1.0.
+We are always open to innovation and we are not afraid of doing things that no one did before, for example, we started using MongoDB even before it reached it's version 1.0

+---

 ### April 2016 – June 2016 Level 3 software support – Gemalto